ModUDuke/Causal-Inference-Introduction/chapter1.md

 # 2) Use the `median` function to examine the median `time` in dataframe `Soggy`

-# Note: The next question has us compute a standard deviation.
-As a reminder, standard deviation is a measure of a variable's variance.
-High standard deviations suggest that observations of a variable are not very centered around their mean.

 # 3) Use the `sd` function to examine the standard deviation of `time` in dataframe `Soggy`.

-# Note: The next questions require you to subset the data.
-We provide an example of one way to subset data below.
-The following code estimates the max `time` for flakes that were in TechnoCrunch.
-The syntax can be interpreted as "show the max `time` in dataset `Soggy` where `Soggy` `cereal` is "TechnoCrunch".
-    max(Soggy$time[Soggy$cereal=="TechnoCrunch"])

-# 4) Use the `min` function to estimate the minimum `time` in dataframe `Soggy` just for flakes that were in TechnoCrunch `cereal`.

-# 5) Use the `summary` function to produce descriptive statistics for `time` in dataframe `Soggy` just for flakes that were in NeoPuffs `cereal`

 ```